 Hi, I’m Casey.
-I have a deep passion for cyber security, cloud computing and system automation.
-I’m a 15+ year IT veteran and experienced business professional, and seek to help and support my peers whenever I can.
+I have a deep passion for cyber security, cloud computing, and system automation.
+I’m a 20+ year IT veteran and experienced business professional, and seek to help and support my peers and technical communities whenever I can.

 I build things

 I enjoy figuring out solutions to complex problems and then getting on the tools and making them a reality.
-With Azure as my choice of cloud Pokemon, I’ve helped countless organizations find success with their migrations to the cloud.
+With Azure as my choice of cloud Pokemon, I’ve helped countless organizations find success with their migrations to the cloud and digital transformations.

 I love to code.
-I use the discipline of DevOps to build and deploy sustainable, repeatable and automated cloud solutions by leveraging infrastructure-as-code and Azure Pipelines.
-From IaaS deployments, to serverless solutions with Azure Functions, to micro-service architecture with Azure Kubernetes Services, I automate it all and love every second of it.
+I use the discipline of DevOps and Platform Engineering to build and deploy sustainable, repeatable, and automated cloud solutions by leveraging infrastructure-as-code and CI/CD pipelines.
+From IaaS deployments to serverless solutions with Azure Functions, to container orchestration with Azure Kubernetes Services, I automate it all and love every second of it.

-One of my hobbies is microelectronics,.
-I love to make my own IoT creations that adds a level of complexity to my life that I dare not impose on anyone but my family.
+One of my hobbies is microelectronics and IoT.
+I love to make my own smart home creations that add a level of complexity to my life that I dare not impose on anyone but my family.
 Say a prayer for them.

 I’m also an amateur woodworker and am lucky enough to have space at home for my own little workshop.
-It feeds my hunger for learning new things and acquiring new skills, and I believe it’s good for your health to have hobbies away from the computer.
+It feeds my hunger for learning new things and acquiring new skills, and I believe it’s good for your health to have hobbies where you need to use your hands and gets you away from screens.

 I automate things

 I’m a bit of a polyglot.
-I’ve automated problems away using python, powershell, C# and ASP.NET.
-Many of my colleagues have learned that if you want a manual process automated, then make me do it once.
+I’ve tackled problems using Python, PowerShell, C#, Go, and more.
+My work colleagues have learned that if they want a manual task turned into an automated one, just make me do it once.

 I secure things